thi-ng/umbrella/packages/meta-css/README.md

 ### Framework generation specs & syntax

-This section gives an overview of the JSON format used to generate CSS frameworks of dozens (usually hundreds) of utility classes, including many possible variations (per spec).
+This section gives an overview of the JSON format used to generate CSS frameworks of dozens (usually hundreds or thousands) of utility classes, including many possible variations (per spec).

 Generation specs use a simple JSON structure as shown below.
 The specs can be split over multiple files and will all be merged by the `generate` command of